AnoushkaTripathi/NIELIT-INTERNSHIP-ON-HLS-PROGRAMMING/README.md

 ```

 ### Tree Truncation

 This module truncates the Huffman tree to a maximum codeword length.
 This step is necessary to ensure that the codewords fit within the desired bit-width.

+Detailed Description

+Tree truncation involves adjusting the Huffman tree to ensure that no codeword exceeds a specified maximum length.
+This is important for hardware implementations where the bit-width is limited.

+Input: A Huffman tree and the maximum allowed codeword length.

+Output: A truncated Huffman tree.

+Steps:

+Traverse the Huffman tree to determine the initial lengths of the codewords.
+If any codeword exceeds the maximum length, redistribute the codewords to shorten the longer ones while maintaining the prefix property of Huffman codes.

 **Code Snippet:**
 ```cpp